holaphil/garbarnation-aab73/content/pages/blog/unwritten-rules-of-tipping.md

         media_position: top
         media_width: fifty
         align: left
+        content: >
-        content: "If your friends invited you to dinner, would you turn up empty handed?
-If your kids (or you) were invited to a birthday party, would you show up without a gift or a card?
-If you answered yes to either of those, then owning a garage bar might not be for you!\n\n\_Garage bars are personal spaces that are usually built to hang out with friends and family, not as a way to make money.
+          **If your friends invited you to dinner, would you turn up empty handed?** If your kids (or you) were invited to a birthday party, would you show up without a gift or a card?
+If you answered yes to either of those, then owning a garage bar might not be for you!

+          Garage bars are personal spaces that are usually built to hang out with friends and family, not as a way to make money.
 If you want to make money (rather than spend it on anything from neon signs to kegerators), then maybe buy or invest in a bar or a business.
-To be completely upfront and honest here, a garage bar is a sure fire way to lose money… well, it’s not lost, it’s spent on entertaining and hanging out.\n"
+To be completely upfront and honest here, a garage bar is a sure fire way to lose money… well, it’s not lost, it’s spent on entertaining and hanging out.
     feature_padding_vert: small
     align: center
     padding_top: large